Qt Configure Options

 - Devices - a list of other devices and chipsets

 On Windows, Qt can be configured with the system OpenGL or with ANGLE.
-By default, Qt is configured to use ANGLE, which is bundled with Qt and depends on the DirectX SDK.
-ANGLE enables running Qt applications that depend on OpenGL, without installing the latest OpenGL libraries.
+By default, Qt is configured to use dynamic OpenGL.
+This means that it tries to use system OpenGL and falls back to ANGLE, which is bundled with Qt and depends on the DirectX SDK, if native OpenGL does not work.
+ANGLE enables running Qt applications that depend on OpenGL, without installing the latest OpenGL drivers.
+If ANGLE also fails, Qt will fall back to software rendering, which is the slowest but most safe of the rendering methods.

 -opengl option can be used to configure Qt to use the OpenGL in the target system, a different version of OpenGL ES (with or without ANGLE), or dynamically switch between the available OpenGL implementations.